- Stable

 ) templates.

-However, ESM (EcmaScript Modules) are a newer JavaScript standard that will work in more JavaScript environments and runtimes.
+However, ESM (ECMAScript Modules) are a newer JavaScript standard that will work in more JavaScript environments and runtimes.
 Instead of module.exports

 and require()